The 6 Most Common Plant Problems and How to Solve Them

-Some women get flowers; I get bags of insects and dead and diseased plants.
+Some women get flowers, I get bags of insects and dead and diseased plants.
 But I love it.
 During my travels to garden shows around the country, I connect with thousands of gardeners, field their burning backyard questions and offer diagnoses.
-Here are six of the most common questions they ask.
+Here are six of the most common plant problems that gardeners ask about.

-This probably isn’t the answer you want to hear: It depends.
+The answer to this plant problem probably isn’t the answer you want to hear: It depends.
 The amount of water a plant needs is based on type, light exposure, potting mix, temperature and humidity.
 If your house is warm and you’re growing a tropical plant in a sunny window, you need to water more often than someone who keeps a cool house and has less light.
 When in doubt, test the moisture level by sticking your finger into the top inch or two of potting mix.
 Cacti and succulents like to go a bit drier, while tropical plants prefer consistently moist, not wet, soil.
 Pour off excess water that collects in the saucer beneath the planter to prevent root rot.
-(Check out my tips for reviving potted plants!)

 I see this question every time I open my email inbox.
 First, identify the plant and get to know its ideal growing conditions and common ailments.
 Make sure you’ve got the preferred soil and are providing the right amounts of water and sun.
-Next, do an internet search for insect and disease problems common to the plant.
+Next, do an internet search for insect and disease plant problems.
 Local university and botanical garden websites are your best online resources.
 If the problem is cosmetic and won’t compromise the plant’s health, you may want to live with it, since the plant can.
 But if the plant’s health is in danger and you want to save it, use the most eco-friendly option available.

 Make plant ID easier for yourself, or whomever you enlist to help, with basic information about the subject, such as age, size, growth habit and bloom time.
 If possible, take close-up pictures of the leaves, stems and flowers and then the whole plant.
 Or take a physical sample to your local garden center or extension office.
 Make sure the leaves, and, if present, flowers are attached.
 All these clues lead to a quicker and more accurate plant identification.